Here’s My WHAT:

 - I photograph the details of my world (many photos on this website are mine).

 In 2010 my 20-year old son (my only child) died by suicide.
 His death, what led up to it, and its aftermath, launched me into a regular writing practice.
 The writing was important for several reasons: In naming my experience, identifying its parts, describing the unbearable, I gained a clarity at a time when nothing in my world made any sense.
 Plus, I needed to record all the details of my son’s much-too-short life for fear that the trauma of losing him would result in my forgetting.

 People grieve in all sorts of ways.
 I didn’t want to hide from my pain or put it off for some other more convenient time.
 There wasn’t going to be a more convenient time.
 Plus I knew that if I didn’t confront what was happening to me in the moment, it would hide and fester and grow into a bigger monster than it already was.
 I identified my feelings – deep sorrow, rage, guilt, relief, abandonment and others – so that I could face them, move into them, and live them.
 It’s a process that worked for me.

 Ultimately, there came a moment (or perhaps a series of moments) that I can only describe as radical acceptance.
 “Here’s the deal,” I said to myself, “Your son is dead and he’s going to stay dead.
-You’re still alive and even though you want to die, you’re not going to.
+You’re still alive and even though you may want to die [which I did for a while], you’re not going to any time soon.
 So what do you want to do about it?”
-Writing helped me organize my befuddled thinking and identify some answers.
+Writing helped me identify some answers.

-Here’s the funny thing about that radical acceptance, also known as: being with what is: I re-familiarized myself with my surroundings, I began to pay very close attention…to everything.
-I began to notice the infinite details, which allowed me to see the world differently.
+Here’s the funny thing about that radical acceptance, also known as: being with what is: I re-familiarized myself with my surroundings, I began to pay very close attention to…well…EVERYthing.
+I began to notice the fine details, which allowed me to experience the world differently.
 It wasn’t just a place of loss and pain; it was a place of exquisite beauty too.
 So I began to photograph this.